ram55git/CalendrApp/README.md

 A modern, responsive yearly calendar application with todo management, built with vanilla JavaScript, HTML, and CSS.

+##App Preview
+Please visit this page to view or use the app - https://calendr.t25apps.com

 ## ✨ Features

 - **Yearly Calendar View** - View and manage todos for any year